sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 ---

-## Finance Dashboard Features
+## Finance Dashboard

-The finance dashboard provides financial insights including:
+The financial dashboard addresses:

-- Profit by product category
-- Profit by city
+- Which products generate the most profit?
+- Which cities contribute the highest profitability?
-- Profit trend over time
+- How does profit change over time?
-- Profit distribution by payment method
-- Net revenue by payment status
+- How do payment methods affect revenue distribution?

 ---